Women in the driving seat - Mary Chinery-Hesse, Jean Mensa take charge

 IEA sparking national debate

 The IEA was established in 1989 by a Ghanaian economist, Dr Charles Mensa, who happens to be the better half of the newly appointed EC boss.
-Basically, the IEA- Ghana was set up to make a difference in Ghana, the West African
+Basically, the IEA- Ghana was set up to make a difference in Ghana, the West African and the entire African continent.

 Its mission is to promote good governance, democracy and a free and fair market economy.
 The institute believes that the creation of an environment in which economic, social, political and legal institutions function openly and freely is the key to sustainable economic growth and human development.